 Some indexed annuities combine these features.
 For example, if an indexed annuity uses both a participation rate of 75% and a “spread” of 3% and the index return is calculated to be 10%, the return credited to your annuity would be 4.5% (10% x 75% = 7.5%; 7.5% - 3% = 4.5%).

 Losses.
-Some indexed annuities specify that investors may lose money if the market index goes down in value.
+Some indexed annuities, particularly those that are securities, specify that investors may lose money if the market index goes down in value.
 If they do, the indexed annuity may offer some limited protection against that risk.
 Some common protections include:

 Floor.
 This protection limits investor exposure to a set percentage of potential loss.
 For example, if the floor is 10% and the index decreases by 12%, you would only lose 10% of your annuity contract value, before considering any adjustments imposed by contract terms such as surrender charges.